Selangor FA show intent in inaugural Malaysia Premier Futsal League round | Goal.com

 The remaining three matches of week one were all played on Sunday, at the Panasonic Sports Complex, Shah Alam.

-KL City were edged by Pulau Pinang 5-7, before Kuala Lumpur were defeated 4-2 by Pahang.
+KL City were edged by Pulau Pinang 5-7, before Kuala Lumpur were beaten 4-2 by Pahang.

 Keputusan MPFL 2019— FA Malaysia (@FAM_Malaysia) June 23, 2019